MatteoMonacis/Personal-Portfolio/README.md

 #### Objective of the project

 The aim of this project was to help tennis coaches and sports agents make better decisions using data.
-The team collected ATP match results, player details, and rankings from Kaggle, then merged them into a single clean dataset.
-The analysis explored how court surfaces, handedness, height, and ranking affect player performance, how key stats evolve across tournament rounds, and how the average age of winners has been steadily declining.
+The team collected ATP match results, player details and rankings from Kaggle, then merged them into a single clean dataset.
+The analysis explored how court surfaces, handedness, height and ranking affect player performance, how key stats evolve across tournament rounds and how the average age of winners has been steadily declining.
 All findings were combined to define a data-backed profile of the ideal player worth investing in, presented through the interactive Tableau story below.

 #### Tools used

 - Data preparation: Python and Pandas were used to merge and clean three source tables.
-- Data visualization: Tableau Public was used to create bar charts, multi-line charts, scatter plots, and a choropleth map.
+- Data visualization: Tableau Public was used to create bar charts, multi-line charts, scatter plots and a choropleth map.

 #### Interactive Tableau dashboard: